 Missile Defense and Counterproliferation.
 Some say that missile defense should play a critical role in the strategy to counter the proliferation threat.
-Others say the September 11, 2001 attacks raised questions about the likelihood of terrorists using missiles for weapons delivery.
+Others say the September 2001 attacks increased doubts about the likelihood of terrorists using missiles for weapons delivery.
 China has opposed U.S. deployment of missile defense systems and related cooperation with Japan or Taiwan and threatened to significantly increase its nuclear missile force.
 China is concerned that missile defense would spur an arms race, negate its deterrence capabilities, forge closer U.S.-Taiwan military cooperation, and violate the MTCR.
 During Defense Secretary William Cohen's visit to China in July 2000, the PRC reportedly warned that it would continue missile proliferation activities if the United States provides missile defense to Taiwan (Washington Post, July 12, 2000).
 Also, top PRC arms control official Sha Zukang warned that the PRC would withhold cooperation on arms control and weapons nonproliferation in response to U.S. deployment of NMD, reported the Washington Post (July 14, 2000).
 Others say that PRC proliferation activities and missile buildups would continue regardless.

-On December 11, 2002, President Bush issued his National Strategy to Combat Weapons of Mass Destruction that rests on the three pillars of counterproliferation, nonproliferation, and response.
-The first pillar, counterproliferation, includes interdiction, deterrence, and defense (including preemptive measures and missile defenses).
-But obtaining China's cooperation in interdiction of shipments may be difficult, given its negative and emotional reaction to the Clinton Administration's inspection in 1993 of the PRC ship Yinhe, which was suspected of carrying chemicals bound for Iran.
+On December 11, 2002, President Bush issued his National Strategy to Combat Weapons of Mass Destruction, resting on the three pillars of counterproliferation, nonproliferation, and response.
+The first pillar, counterproliferation, would include interdiction, deterrence, and defense (including preemptive measures and missile defenses).
+On May 31, 2003, in Poland, President Bush announced the Proliferation Security Initiative to step up multinational efforts at interdiction and intelligencesharing.
+The original 11 nations in the partnership do not include China, although China could be asked to cooperate, particularly in targeting North Korea.

+However, obtaining China's cooperation in counterproliferation (e.g., interdiction of shipments, inspections, or information-sharing) may be difficult, given its long-lasting negative and emotional reaction to U.S. inspection in 1993 of the PRC ship, Yinhe, which was suspected of carrying chemicals for Iran.
+Also, China and other countries have greater doubts about the credibility of U.S. intelligence after the Bush Administration made its weapons nonproliferation claims for going to war against Iraq in 2003.